byuitechops/course-settings/README.md

 The module uses the Canvas Courses API to change settings of each online course.

+1. Updates the default course values
-1. Updates the default course settings
+2. Updates the default course settings
+3. Updates the "New Gradebook" course feature

 ## Log Categories